Why finance savvy Expats need to read the Talmud!

 Practically no work on your end will spread your money throughout global business in a cheap simple and tax efficient way.

-When they global business makes money you will too.
+When global business makes money you will too.
 And your money will be working for you 24/7 across the globe.

 Historically stock market returns have been pretty impressive with next to no work on your behalf (circa 10%).